jotavare/net_practice/README.md

 - `Get my config` - Download your configuration.
 It will be needed to turn in your assignment.
 - `Next level` - Click on this button to get to the next level.

-#### Important
+> [!WARNING]
-Before moving to the next level, don’t forget to export your configuration using the Get my config button so you can put it in your Git repository.
+> Before moving to the next level, don’t forget to export your configuration using the Get my config button so you can put it in your Git repository.

 ## RESOURCES
 ### What is a subnet?